Ullaakut/cameradar/README.md

   * Needs either to be launched with the -d option or to use an advanced cache manager (DB, file, ...) with data already present
 * **"-v"** : Display Cameradar's version
 * **"-h"** : Display this help
+* **"--gst-rtsp-server"** : Use this option if the bruteforce does not seem to work (only detects the username but not the path, or the opposite).
+This option will switch the order of the bruteforce to prioritize path over credentials, which is the way priority is handled for cameras that use GStreamer's RTSP server.

 ## Under the hood